Updated: June 14, 2018

 - Keep using recycled R22 and burn through costs like it’s the ozone layer.

 The most straightforward option is to get a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment will also be more efficient and offer you superior comfort, helping to reduce your energy costs.
+Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment is more efficient and give you superior comfort, helping to reduce your energy costs.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what’s the best next step.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.